BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 \+ This actually deserves an extra point (I think its quite obvious anyways, that this "experiment" is highly subjective).
 TDD done wrong -> fragile tests.
 TDD done right -> suddenly everything is tested.

+### Observer pattern / Events / Binding / Reactive etc...

+\* I just wanna start by saying that Observer pattern and its different forms are perfectly acceptable patterns, and a lot of programmers like them.
+I am not one of them, but i am also not saying that it is bad to use these.
+So this is not an attack against any of these patterns.
+Also to defend observer pattern in this experiment: Observer pattern have a very specific role, it never claims to be a solution for everything.
+There are times when i am also using observer pattern, and it works perfectly.
+I forced observer pattern into this experiment.

+\+ Looked like a good idea to just gather together all the things that can happen, and write the reaction to those events.
+Kinda like how a unit test writes down what should happen to certain inputs.

+\* Immediately a lot of code smells.
+Of corse only time will tell if those code smells are valid or not.

+\- Time immediately told.
+The code smells are valid.
+If i have a new requirement i have to create a new event, and i have to implement logic for that event two places, while hiding the fact / pretending that those things are related.
+I am not even sure how to create these events because based on requirements they can turn out to be wrong.
+I decided that the safest way is to add a Sign to the event's parameters, which means i am now coupling things to these events, so that i can do logic with them in both places.

+\- I immediately regretted my decision to do this approach, and i am just writing complaining comments everywhere in the code :D

+\- Well thats a hot pile of sh*t.
+I am sorry if I did it incorrectly, i honestly did my best to make the best out of it, and for a few minutes,
+i really thought it would work relatively well here.
+(But i was sure it would fail later)

+\* I'm not gonna mark it as a negative but FYI my first run after i implemented this, failed.
+It was based on the already working simple solution, so its quite an achievement.
+But i guess one failure after a refactoring is ok.

+\* For the reasons i stated in my first point, i think i am not going to include observer pattern to the final statistics.

+\* Allright, i am not going to prolong the inevitable. **ELIMINATED**

 ## Order of implementation:
 Unfortunately i cannot start a new variation with a fully clean brain, also since i choose to do this in one project i can reuse code from time to time.
 But it is actually interesting to see how easy it is to reuse code from one solution to the other.